thegridelectric/gw-scada-spaceheat-python/README.md

 `python run_atn.py` will start up an `AtomicTNode` meant to run in the cloud (this will not remain in this repo).

+## License

+Distributed under the terms of the [MIT license][license], this repository is free and open source software.

+## Contributing

+Contributions are very welcome.
+To learn more, see the [Contributor Guide].